kblomqvist/yasha/README.md

 yasha source/foo.c.jinja
 ```

 the variables defined in `foo.yaml` are used within both templates.
+This works because subfolders will be checked for the variable file until the current working directory is reached.

 ### Built-in variable file parsers